Djokovic given medical exemption to play at Australian Open

 Victoria state Deputy Premier James Merlino last month said the medical exemptions were “not a loophole for privileged tennis players.”

-“It is a medical exemption in exceptional circumstances if you have an acute medical condition,” Merlino said at a news conference.
+“It is a medical exemption in exceptional circumstances if you have an acute medical condition,” Merlino told a news conference.

-The decision announced Tuesday will be widely debated in a city which endured months of strict lockdowns and harsh travel restrictions at the height of the pandemic.
+The decision on the exemption will be widely debated in a city where most people endured months of strict lockdowns and harsh travel restrictions at the height of the pandemic.

 Reaction on social media quickly turned to questions about the grounds for Djokovic’s exemption, and what quarantine conditions he will have to meet on arrival in Australia.